EE Broadband Review: Overview

-These setup fees aren’t going to break the bank, and they are a one off payment that are applied to the first EE bill.
+These setup fees aren’t going to break the bank, and they are a one-off payment that is applied to the first EE bill.

 The engineer fee is £50 that again is applied to your first EE bill.

-When it comes to customer satisfaction, EE are doing a whole lot better than they were a couple of years ago.
+When it comes to customer satisfaction, EE is doing a whole lot better than they were a couple of years ago.

-They only have UK based call centers and the customer service ratings are strong too, with 79% of customers being satisfied with EE overall.
+They only have UK based call centres and the customer service ratings are strong too, with 79% of customers being satisfied with EE overall.